 Data from satellites underpin many of the ECVs, and their historic (and contemporary) archives are a key part of the global climate observing system.
-Long time series are particularly valuable, though computer processing has to some extent limited these to the low-spatial resolution classes of satellite observations, typically in the 1 km pixel range, a scale that also fits with ways in which these ECVs have been used- for example to improve surface forcing in climate models.
-However, increasing availability of computer processing power, and a new suite of climate application areas, especially related to adaptation and mitigation, bring increasing attention to bear on the historic archives of data from satellite-based global land observing programs at higher spatial resolution.
-At least 24 satellites have gathered multispectral imagery over the last three decades at resolutions of 20 to 30m from near-polar orbits, which could be used in the generation of many ECVs, especially those from the terrestrial domain.38.
-These are managed by at least 12 different sovereign states, a number of which operate a full, free and open data policy.
+Long time series are particularly valuable, though computer processing has to some extent limited these to the low-spatial resolution classes of satellite observations, typically in the 1-km pixel range, a scale that also fits with ways in which these ECVs have been used, for example to improve surface forcing in climate models.
+However, increasing availability of computer processing power and a new suite of climate application areas, especially related to adaptation and mitigation, bring increasing attention to bear on the historic archives of data from satellite-based global land observing programmes at higher spatial resolution.
+At least 24 satellites have gathered multispectral imagery over the last three decades at resolutions of 20-30 m from near-polar orbits, which could be used in the generation of many ECVs, especially those from the terrestrial domain38.
+These are managed by at least 12 different sovereign States, a number of which operate a full, free and open data policy.
 Attention is being paid to building inventories of the data held by receiving stations around the world (both those in operation and those that used to be, but are no longer though do hold archives).
-In one instance - the United States Geological Survey (USGS) Landsat program, the inventory is being followed up by acquisition of the historic data, its ingestion into a centralized archive, and the application of a standard processing to generate globally consistent, analysis-ready products.
-This initiative, the Landsat Global Archive Consolidation (LGAC) began in 2010 and to date has more than doubled the size of the original USGS archive through the recovery and reprocessing of over 3.2 million images.39.
-LGAC has also identified a further 2.3 million images, which will also be added.
+In one instance - the United States Geological Survey (USGS) Landsat programme - the inventory is being followed up by acquisition of historic data, their ingestion into a centralized archive and the application of a standard processing to generate globally consistent, analysis-ready products.
+This initiative, the Landsat Global Archive Consolidation (LGAC), began in 2010 and to date has more than doubled the size of the original USGS archive through the recovery and reprocessing of over 3.2 million images39.
+LGAC has also identified a further 2.3 million images, which will be added.
 LGAC has had the equivalent impact on the archive of two additional satellite missions.
-Landsat is the longest running uninterrupted Earth Observation program and today the Landsat archive is geographically broader, temporally deeper and now, as a consequence, more valuable than at any time for characterizing change to the climate, impacts and the effectiveness of adaptation strategies,.
-International cooperating stations that have worked with LGAC in the past should continue to support the initiative, and those parties also flying global land observing missions with similar spatial resolutions and archives should consolidate their global archives too.
+Landsat is the longest running uninterrupted Earth observation programme and today the Landsat archive is geographically broader, temporally deeper and now, as a consequence, more valuable than at any time for characterizing climate change and its impacts and the effectiveness of adaptation strategies.
+International cooperating stations that have worked with LGAC in the past should continue to support the initiative, and those parties also flying global land observing missions with similar spatial resolutions and archives should also consolidate their global archives.

-38 Belward, A.S. & Skøien, J. O. Who launched what, when and why; trends in Global Land-Cover Observation capacity from civilian Earth Observation satellites, ISPRS Journal of Photogrammetry and Remote Sensing,103, 115-128
+38 Belward, A.S. and J.O.
+Skøien, 2015: Who launched what, when and why; trends in global land-cover observation capacity from civilian earth observation satellites, ISPRS Journal of Photogrammetry and Remote Sensing, 103: 115-128.